-To identify the most influential sources of uncertainty in the calculation of the structural loads for utility-scale wind turbines, a sensitivity analysis methodology based on EE is employed.
+To identify the most influential sources of uncertainty in the calculation of the structural loads for utility-scale wind turbines, a sensitivity analysis methodology based on Elementary Effects (EE) is employed.
 The focus is on the sensitivity of the input parameters of wind turbine simulations (used to calculate the loads), not on the modeling software itself, which creates uncertainty based on whether the approach used accurately represents the physics of the wind loading and structural response.
-The procedure followed is summarized in the following subsections.
+The procedure followed is summarized in the following sub-sections.
 The caveats of the sensitivity analysis approach employed are given as follows:

-- Only the National Renewable Energy Laboratory (NREL) 5 MW reference turbine is used to assess sensitivity (the resulting identification of most sensitive parameters may depend on the turbine). - Only normal operation under turbulence is considered (gusts, start-ups, shutdowns, and parked or idling events are not considered). - Minimum and maximum values of the input parameter uncertainty ranges are examined in the analysis (no joint probability density function is considered). - With the exception of wind speed, each parameter is examined independently across the full range of variation and is not conditioned based on parameters other than wind speed.
+- Only the NREL 5-MW reference turbine is used to assess sensitivity (the resulting identification of most-sensitive parameters may depend on the turbine). - Only normal operation under turbulence is considered (gusts, start-ups, shut-downs, and parked/idling events are not considered). - Min/max values of the input parameter uncertainty ranges are examined in the analysis (no joint probability density function is considered). - With the exception of wind speed, each parameter is examined independently across the full range of variation, and is not conditioned based on other parameters.